DSC-Capstone/dsc-capstone.github.io/mentors.md

 feedback and guidance from domain mentors.
 The weekly schedule tries to facilitate that.**

-Some mentors find it useful to have students submit their answers to the weekly questions on Canvas *before* discussion, to help direct discussion.

 **IMPORTANT**{: .label .label-red } Discussions begin the week of September 26th – check the [Mentors and Domains](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) sheet to see where and when your section is.
 If you're running your sections through Zoom, add your Zoom link.